 PPE is used to reduce exposure and prevent transmission by droplet or contact with another person.
 Examples of PPE barriers include gloves, gowns, facial protection and/or eye protection including safety glasses, goggles or face shields.

-Watch below as Grandview Kids Physiotherapist Corrie Dixon shows you how your child’s therapist may look when you meet for an in-person therapy appointment.
+Watch below as Grandview Kids Physiotherapist, Corrie, shows you how your child’s therapist may look when you meet for an in-person therapy appointment.

 When arriving at Grandview Kids, you will be met by a screener/greeter at a checkpoint at the main entrance to the parking lot at the Oshawa Grandview Kids site.
 You will be asked to complete the health screen (see below) and if you and your child pass, you will be asked to park your vehicle and await a call from a Grandview Kids staff member to invite you inside.
 Upon walking in the main doors you’ll see a table set up with another screener/greeter waiting.
 This person will ask you to perform hand hygiene and put on a mask.
 They will also ensure that you passed the health screen.